nrs-org/novelslop/content/vol_01/chap_07.typ

   Realizing the unlimited potential in pop stars, the concept of idols were introduced to the public in the early 2000s.
-The idea was to let ordinary people, with no particular talent, perform in front of an audience.
-The talent of an idol were no longer mimicking the voice of anime characters, or to sing vibratos, or to act in front of camera, but to make people feel attracted to you, though the former could be useful for certain situations.
+The idea was to let ordinary people, with no special talents or anything, perform in front of an audience.
+  The talent of an idol were no longer mimicking the voice of anime characters, or to sing vibratos, or to act in front of camera, but to make people feel attracted to you, though the former skills could be useful for certain situations.

   "You guys should check on them" Mikoto enthuastically interjected, "They are very cool!
 Uta and me watched them all the time too?"